MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-external-data-sources.md

 > [!TIP]
 > - Each project can be edited to either transform the data or remap old/new fields, go to the Data Integration section in PowerApps to find your project to edit.
 > - Each job can be scheduled to run on a regular basis, this can also be configured for each Data Integration project.
 > - The Admin center of PowerApps shows the detailed progress and status of each project execution run.
-You can use this to explore for more information or to conduct investigation into the project’s history..
+You can use this to explore for more information or to conduct investigation into the project’s history.

 ### Map your data for AI insights in Customer Service Insights
 Now you can map your data in Customer Service Insights.